mvn-bachhuynh-dn/dead-man-switch-bot/README.md

     *   Default is hours if no suffix.
 *   **MAX_RETRIES**: Number of reminders to send before declaring DEAD.

+If configured as shown below, I want the bot to send a monthly check-in message on the 12th of each month at around 9:00 AM.
+If there is no response, the bot should send up to three reminders, each 24 hours apart.
+If there is still no response after that, the bot should send a notification email.
 ![Config Sheet Example](images/config_sheet_demo.png)

 ### Configuration Examples